STEPBible/STEPBible-Data/README.md

-# STEPBible-Data
+# Tyndale STEPBible Data
-Data created for www.STEPBible.org
+Data created for www.STEPBible.org by Tyndale by [Tyndale House Cambridge](www.tyndale.cam.ac.uk)
-Licensed by Tyndale House Cambridge (CC BY-NC-ND 4.0 with additional specified relaxations)
+(CC BY-NC-ND 4.0 with additional specified relaxations)

 # This licence allows...
 This public licence allows you to: